atoptima/Coluna.jl/docs/src/api/colgen.md

 # ColGen API

-Coluna provides an interface and generic functions to implement a multi-stage column generation algorithm.Here is an overview of the main concepts and a description of the default implementation:
+Coluna provides an interface and generic functions to implement a multi-stage column generation algorithm.
+Here is an overview of the main concepts and a description of the default implementation:

 ## Phases

 In the first iterations, the restricted master LP contains a few columns and may be infeasible.
-To prevent this , we introduce artificial variables and we change the formulation depending on whether we want to prove the infeasibility of the master LP or find the optimal solution.
+To prevent this, we introduce artificial variables and we change the formulation depending on whether we want to prove the infeasibility of the master LP or find the optimal solution.
 The default implementation provides three phases: